Junyu-Liu-Nate/CSCI-1230-Final-Project/README.md

 ### Terrain generation

-Terrain Generation allows creating volumetric mountains that can be viewed from various angles and distances.
+Terrain Generator allows creating volumetric mountains that can be viewed from various angles and distances.

-- **Generation from height maps**: Terrain Generation forms terrain based on height map images.
+- **Generation from height maps**: Terrain Generator forms terrain based on height map images.
 Users may upload any images to produce landscapes with distinctive looks.
   ![Alt text](img/terrain_3.jpg)
 - **Adjust bumpiness**: Users can adjust terrain bumpiness in real-time using a slider, enabling a smoother or more rugged appearance in the generated terrain.
   ![Alt text](img/terrain_4.jpg)